He who has health has hope, and he who has hope has everything..

 - We provide fast and efficient HIV and TB services.
 This means that clients that are working are able to come early in the morning for their monthly medication and still go to work on time.
 Time spent at the facility is less than 30 minutes as compared to government health facilities.

-- We engage with Traditional Health Practitioners (THPs) on quarterly basis by giving them health information without undermining their beliefs.
-This ensures that clients are not prevented from taking their chronic medications whilst in the care of THPs.
+- We have a good relationship with Traditional Health Practitioners (THPs).
+This ensures that clients that are in their care are not prevented from taking their chronic medications whilst in the care of THPs.

 - Adherence Clubs are established, where stable clients are grouped together and receive two months supply of treatment without having to queue.
 We have already established 13 clubs as a way of aligning ourselves with the national guidelines.
 The current HIV policy, Universal Test and Treat (UTT) stipulates that we must test and initiate treatment to those that test positive within 3days is adhered to.